 A-kasser (unemployment insurance funds) administer unemployment benefits in Denmark and offer a range of services to their members.
-In the following, there is a brief introduction to the topic and links to different Danish a-kasse organisations.
+In the following, there is a brief introduction to the topic to different Danish a-kasse organisations.

 Pension payment when working in Denmark

 You apply for your pension in the country of your residence, for both the pension earned in Denmark and Sweden.
 The exception is if you have only worked in one of the countries.
 In that case, you must apply for your pension in the country where you received your income.

 Open a Danish bank account – when working in Denmark

 When you start working in Denmark, you should open a Danish bank account in order to be paid, as your Danish employer usually cannot pay your salary into a Swedish account.
 Do it as soon as possible so you can get your salary.
 It is important that your bank account is a NemKonto.

 There are no rules in Denmark that match the Swedish rules about care for a sick child (VAB).
 This means that you are not always entitled to paid leave to look after a sick child.
 Many employment contracts nevertheless allow employees to stay at home one or two days with a sick child while receiving full pay.